If you are on the hunt for some of the best ski backpacks, you have come to the right place.

-You are still getting premium quality - it is a Salomon backpack, after all.
-It is made from durable ripstop that is entirely waterproof, and that has excellent abrasion resistance.
+You are still getting premium quality – it is a Salomon backpack, after all.
+It is made from a durable ripstop that is entirely waterproof, and that has excellent abrasion resistance.
 The pack also features an Airvent Agility + system, for great breathability and carrying comfort.

-Which also makes it really versatile; the waterproof exterior is great both for snow and heavy rain, but the breathable backpanel allows you to wear the pack even during warmer months of skiing.
+This also makes it really versatile; the waterproof exterior is great both for snow and heavy rain, but the breathable backpanel allows you to wear the pack even during warmer months of skiing.

 It does have attachment points for hiking/ski poles, so at least you wouldn’t have to carry those in your hands.
 And it has a lot of pockets – about 12 different ones, which is pretty amazing.

 The pack has a spacious main compartment that is hydration compatible, but it doesn’t come with a reservoir.
 This is fine – none of the backpacks featured here come with a hydration reservoir.

 The Evoc Patrol Snow ski backpack is a good affordable option.
 It’s under $150, which is pretty rare for a backpack of such high quality.
 It is made from 100% polyamide with PU coating, for great water and abrasion resistance.